Terms of Service

 13. Limitation of Liability

 We do our best to arrange placements, but we cannot guarantee outcomes.
-We cannot guarantee that a hospital will accept your application, guarantee a specific learning experience, or take responsibility for the hospital's clinical environment or staff behaviour.
+We cannot guarantee a specific learning experience or take responsibility for the hospital's clinical environment or staff behaviour.

 Nothing in these terms excludes our liability for death or personal injury caused by our negligence, fraud, or any other liability that cannot be excluded by law.